core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Updated Amplification Mitigation Requirements for Servers

 This section updates the amplification mitigation requirements for servers in {{RFC7252}} to recommend use of the Echo option to mitigate amplification attacks.
 The requirements for clients are not updated.
-Amplification mitigation requirements for servers in Section 11.3 of {{RFC7252}} is updated by adding the following text:
+Section 11.3 of {{RFC7252}} is updated by adding the following text:

-A CoAP server SHOULD mitigate potential amplification attacks by responding to unauthenticated clients with 4.01 Unauthorized including an Echo option, as described in Section 2.4 of [[this document]].
+A CoAP server SHOULD mitigate potential amplification attacks by responding to unauthenticated clients with 4.01 Unauthorized including an Echo option, as described in {{echo-app}} item 3 of [[this document]].

-TODO: Move text from bullet 3 above.
-Do we need to write more than this?

 # Protecting Message Bodies using Request Tags # {#request-tag}